GWAC | Beijing Normal University

 Below is a list of some key publications.
 I am an author on numerous publications as part of the LIGO-Virgo-KAGRA (LVK) Collaboration.

-Galaudage, S., and Lamberts, A. Compactness peaks: An astrophysical interpretation of the mass distribution of merging binary black holes (2024) arXiv:2407.17561 (Submitted to A&A)
+Galaudage, S., and Lamberts, A. Compactness peaks: An astrophysical interpretation of the mass distribution of merging binary black holes (2025) A&A 694 186

 LVK Collaboration (incl.
 Galaudage, S.,) The population of merging compact binaries inferred using gravitational waves through GWTC-3 (2023) PRX 13, 011048